ColumbiaPython/Week-1-Introduction-to-Python-and-Data-Exploration/README.md

 The main goal of this lecture:

 ## Part one: class organization
-1. introduce everybody in the class (10 min)
+1. introduce everybody in the class
-2. talk about the syllabus (5 min)
+2. talk about the syllabus

 ## Part two: programming
 1. install Anaconda (install python and jupyter notebook)